 Applied Music auditions will be by video submission through Flipgrid.
 You do not need a Flipgrid account to participate.

-- Sign in with a Google or Microsoft email address, or enter Guest Password: Mozart21
+- Sign in with a gmail or Microsoft email address, or enter Guest Password: mozart22

 See the Applied Music page for more information on our private lesson program.

 Music Scholarship auditions are held each April for the following school year.
 A successful scholarship audition also qualifies for admission into the Applied Music program.
 See the Music Scholarships page for more information.

 For both auditions, you should demonstrate sufficient skill to merit placement in a college-level performance ensemble.

 Singers: Be prepared to sing a selection from the standard art song or operatic literature in Italian, English, German, or French.
 In some cases, a musical theatre selection is acceptable.